-The budgeting cycle is mainly of use to the government agencies, who need to come up with a transparent budgeting process.
+The budgeting cycle is mainly of use to the government agencies, which need to come up with a transparent budgeting process.
 However, nowadays, businesses are also readily using the concept and customizing it as per their needs.
 Generally, a budget cycle is longer than the company’s accounting period.
 It starts before the accounting period and ends after the accounting period.

-Following the budget, cycle makes the whole process intelligent and accountable.
+Following the budget cycle makes the whole process intelligent and accountable.
 It is because the entire process uses research, past data, and estimates.
 Also, since the segments of the budget cycle are well defined, it encourages the budget creator to meet all the guidelines, such as constant input and revision, to come up with an accurate budget.

 Thus, we can say that the budget cycle helps to control costs, assist the finance department in the preparation of the reports, and help management make more informed decisions.

-Now that you know the importance of a budget cycle let’s talk about phases in the budgeting cycle.
+Now that you know the importance of a budget cycle, let’s talk about phases in the budgeting cycle.